Last update: May 1st, 2023 at 07:11 am

-Want a quick peek at Saint Barts Island?
-Check out our 2 minute St. Barts vacation video.
+Want a quick peek before you read on?
+Check out our 3 minute St. Barts vacation video.

 About St. Barts

 It’s rather expensive and a little difficult to get to (no direct international flights) making it a favorite getaway spot for the world’s rich and famous – who occasionally come down from their private hilltop villas or off their yachts to attend one of St. Barths famous beach parties.

 For those preferring a quiet getaway, it can also be ideal.
-In fact, the Saint Barts that our family loves best is quite a serene affair, involving morning hikes and nature walks, visits to secluded beaches, afternoon charcuterie on our villa patio and sunset swims while watching the planes takeoff and land over St. Jean Beach (one of the shortest commercial runways in the world).
+In fact, the Saint Barts that our family loves most is quite a serene affair, involving morning hikes and nature walks, visits to secluded beaches, afternoon charcuterie on our villa patio and sunset swims while watching the planes takeoff and land over St. Jean Beach (one of the shortest commercial runways in the world).

 Why St. Barts?

 Once we disclose to friends that St. Barts is out favorite island in the world, the next question is inevitably, “What makes it so special?”.
 I have pondered this question at great length, but it really come down to the following.

 What’s to Love

-- The French-Caribbean inspired food is wonderful and something I dream about when I am back at home.
-Your day can start with a delicious french pastry from one of a number of beautiful patisseries around the island and finish with a perfectly prepared chocolate souflée (with all kinds of deliciousness in between).
+The French-Caribbean inspired food is wonderful and something I dream about when I am back at home.
+Your day can start with a delicious french pastry from one of a number of beautiful patisseries around the island and finish with a perfectly prepared chocolate crèpe (with all kinds of deliciousness in between).

-- It’s safe.
 The crime rate on St. Barths is negligible which helps to make a vacation more relaxing.
 (See this guide to the safest and most dangerous Caribbean islands).
-While we have never shied away from visiting places with higher crime rates (We love Mexico !) there is something to be said about not feeling like you have to be constantly vigilant with regards to your safety.
+While we have never shied away from visiting places with higher crime rates (We love Mexico!), there is something to be said about not feeling like you have to be constantly vigilant in terms of your safety.